 How to Communicate Deposit Deductions

-When a tenant moves out, do the check-out inspection promptly.
-If you intend to make deductions, communicate them in writing within a reasonable period, listing each item specifically, the amount being deducted, and why.
-Vague letters saying "we are keeping part of the deposit for damage" without specifics are not good enough and create disputes.
+When a tenant moves out, complete the check-out inspection promptly.
+If you intend to make deductions, communicate them in writing, listing each item specifically, the amount being deducted, and the reason.
+Vague letters citing damage without specifics do not hold up in a formal dispute and erode the trust good landlords depend on.

 The Bottom Line